Barbara W. Tuchman: Researcher and journalist

 With the publication of Bible and Sword in 1956, Tuchman dedicated herself to historical research and writing, turning out a new book approximately every four years.
-Rather than feeling hampered by the lack of an advanced degree in history, Tuchman argued that freedom from the rigors and expectations of academia was actually liberating, as the norms of academic writing would have "stifled any writing capacity."
+Rather than feeling hampered by the lack of an advanced degree in history, Tuchman argued that freedom from the rigors and expectations of academia was actually liberating.
+She said that the norms of academic writing would have "stifled any writing capacity."

 Tuchman favored a literary approach to the writing of history, providing eloquent explanatory narratives rather than concentration upon discovery and publication of fresh archival sources.
 In the words of one biographer, Tuchman was "not a historian's historian; she was a layperson's historian who made the past interesting to millions of readers".
-Tuchman's storytelling prowess was rewarded in 1963 when she received the Pulitzer Prize for her book The Guns of August, dealing with the behind-the-scenes political machinations which led to the eruption of World War I in the summer of 1914.

 In 1971, Tuchman received the St. Louis Literary Award from the Saint Louis University Library Associates.

-Tuchman received a second Pulitzer in 1972 for her biography of Joseph Stilwell, Stilwell and the American Experience in China.In 1978, Tuchman was elected a Fellow of the American Academy of Arts and Sciences.
+In 1978, Tuchman was elected a Fellow of the American Academy of Arts and Sciences.
 She became the first female president of the American Academy of Arts and Letters in 1979.
 She won a U.S. National Book Award in History for the first paperback edition of A Distant Mirror in 1980.
 Also in 1980 Tuchman gave the National Endowment for the Humanities' (NEH) Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities.
 Tuchman's lecture was titled "Mankind's Better Moments".

-Tuchman was a trustee of Radcliffe College and a lecturer at Harvard, the University of California, and the Naval War College.
-Although she never received a formal graduate degree in history, Tuchman was the recipient of a number of honorary degrees from leading American universities, including Yale University, Harvard University, New York University, Columbia University, Boston University, and Smith College, among others.
+Tuchman was a trustee of Radcliffe College and a lecturer at Harvard University, the University of California, and the Naval War College.
+Although she never received a graduate degree in history, Tuchman was the recipient of a number of honorary degrees from leading American universities, including Yale University, Harvard University, New York University, Columbia University, Boston University, and Smith College, among others.

 Death and legacy

-Tuchman died in 1989 in Greenwich, Connecticut, following a stroke, at age 77.
+Tuchman died in 1989 in Greenwich, Connecticut, following a stroke, exactly one week after her 77th birthday.

 A tower of Currier House, a residential division first of Radcliffe College and now of Harvard College, was named in Tuchman's honor.

-The Historical International Relations Section of the International Studies Association has named a prize in Tuchman's honor, the "Barbara W. Tuchman Prize for Best Paper in Historical International Relations by a Graduate Student".

 Tuchman's Law

 In the introduction to her 1978 book A Distant Mirror, Tuchman playfully identified a historical phenomenon which she termed "Tuchman's Law", to wit:

-Tuchman's Law has been defined as a psychological principle of "perceptual readiness" or "subjective probability".
+Tuchman's Law has been defined as a psychological principle of "perceptual readiness" or "subjective probability" and one that is a useful guide in how to align with our subjective misunderstanding of the world's dangers fueled by television and other media where random but rare acts of violence seem more prevalent than the higher rates of harm that stem, for example, from financial fraud and corporate or government decisions.